biosails/pheniqs/docs/quickstart.md

 Notice that the order of the paths in the array is not just telling Pheniqs where to find the files but actually defines the enumerated segments of the input read.
 When reading the [split](glossary#split_file_layout) read layout in this example that just means Pheniqs will read one segment from each input file.
 But if the same 3 segment input reads were [interleaved](glossary#interleaved_file_layout) into one file, you would list the same file path 3 times to tell Pheniqs that every 3 consecutive records in that file form a single sequence read with 3 segments.

 **Example 1.1** is already a complete and valid Pheniqs configuration file!
 Since we have not yet specified any output or manipulation instructions, reads are simply interleaved to the default [stdout](glossary#standard_stream) in SAM format.
-If you execute it you will get the following output on stdout:
+Executing it will yield the following output on stdout:

 >```
 @HD     VN:1.0  SO:unknown      GO:query